 A Health Care Power of Attorney can be included in a Durable Power of Attorney that was mentioned above or it can be a separate document.
 The purpose of the Health Care POA is for a person that you appoint to make health care related decisions for you, should you be unable to make them yourself.

 A Living Will is a statement of instructions for health care purposes when you reach a terminal condition.
 They are primarily used to limit life-sustaining treatment.
-Many people place these instructions into a Health Care POA, but most attorneys recommend a separate document.
+Many people place these instructions into a Health Care POA, but most estate planing attorney recommend a separate document.

 I urge you to look into these documents when you are preparing or updating your will.
 Don’t create unnecessary hassle and heartache to your loved ones who are caring for you.
 Make sure you have everything in place so your estate can transition as smoothly as possible.